istanbuljs/v8-to-istanbul/README.md

 // is loaded from disk and this is used to determine the original
 // line count.
 const script = v8toIstanbul('./path-to-instrumented-file.js')
+await script.load() // source-map is async, making this step necessary.
 // provide an array of coverage information in v8 format. script.applyCoverage([
   {